materialsinnovation/pymks/INSTALLATION.md

 https://store.continuum.io/cshop/anaconda/

-Just follow the instructions on the website.
 I believe that it "just works" on all platforms and has mostly everything included.
 Just follow the instructions for your platform.
 To test whether Anaconda is working try

     $ python
     Python 2.7.6 |Anaconda 1.8.0 (64-bit)| (default, Nov 11 2013, 10:47:18)